 The old brewery buildings look like they stepped right out of a movie set for a New York-based mafia thriller, with the hollowed-out industrial premises and a labyrinth of rooms hiding one musical delight after another.

-Jukeboxes, pinball machines and arcade games had us cooing like grandparents at a wedding.
-And music everywhere, featuring everything from Bowie to Bartók:
+The selection on show varies from year to year.
+One time, for example, jukeboxes, pinball machines and arcade games had us cooing like grandparents at a wedding.
+Music is everywhere, featuring everything from Bowie to Bartók…

 - Stacks upon stacks of LPs, with aficionados earnestly searching through the specialist collections in search of some elusive vinyl